-- Sierra Madre remains a commissioned vessel in the Philippine Navy.xix - Under international law, warships and other naval vessels enjoy sovereign immunity from arrest, search, inspection, or other assertions of jurisdiction (e.g., unlawful interference) by a foreign State.^{xx} Sovereign immunity covers all personnel, stores, weapons, or other property on board the vessel. - As a sovereign immune naval vessel, the Philippines has a lawful sovereign interest in protecting Sierra Madre and its crew against violations of sovereign immunity.xxi - Further, international law embodied in the doctrines of self-defense and protection of nationals provides authority for a State (e.g., Philippines) to use proportionate force when necessary to protect its vessels, aircraft, nationals, and property against unlawful violence in and over international waters.xxii - Likewise, the Philippines may defend Sierra Madre in accordance with the UN Charter's recognition that all States enjoy the inherent right of individual or collective self-defense against an armed attack or imminent armed attack. xxiii
+- Sierra Madre remains a commissioned vessel in the Philippine Navy.xix - Under international law, warships and other naval vessels enjoy sovereign immunity from arrest, search, inspection, or other assertions of jurisdiction (e.g., unlawful interference) by a foreign State.
+Sovereign immunity covers all personnel, stores, weapons, or other property on board the vessel. - As a sovereign immune naval vessel, the Philippines has a lawful sovereign interest in protecting Sierra Madre and its crew against violations of sovereign immunity.xxi - Further, international law embodied in the doctrines of self-defense and protection of nationals provides authority for a State (e.g., Philippines) to use proportionate force when necessary to protect its vessels, aircraft, nationals, and property against unlawful violence in and over international waters.xxiii